Planning a trip to paradise? Always dreamed of learning how to surf? Here are the best beginner surf spots in Oahu!

 Since Chun’s is a reef break, the bottom is rocky.
 If you’re a beginner, you want to look for 1-3 ft. waves on the surf report.

-If you have got your pop-up skills down and worked up some paddle strength, this is a great spot to catch 2-4 ft. waves and start gradually working on your carving (turning up and down the wave) skills.
+If you have got your pop-up skills down and worked up some paddle strength, this is a great spot to catch 2-4 ft. waves… And start gradually working on your carving skills.

 Learning to Surf is Better with Friends